 Food Security and Access to Healthcare in Turmoil for Venezuelans

 Before the pandemic hit, due to the ongoing humanitarian situation, the Venezuelan health system was already in crisis.
 Many countries are currently struggling with the burden of addressing COVID-19, so it is imperative that we pay particular attention to countries that are even less equipped to handle this threat to public health.

 Women’s Concerns Around the Affordability of Healthcare are Higher than Men

 Premise received just over 57,500 responses on the issue of healthcare access.
 66% of contributors were dissatisfied or very dissatisfied with the affordability of medical or healthcare in their area.
 When disaggregated by gender, 72% of women reported overall dissatisfaction with the affordability of medical or healthcare as compared to 61% of men.
 48% of respondents were similarly dissatisfied with access to healthcare locally.

 Female respondents also displayed heightened health concerns about the COVID-19 pandemic as well.
-In a separate survey, when asked about levels of concern about coronavirus a higher percentage of women reported being very concerned as compared to men.
-When asked specifically about access to healthcare services should they contract COVID-19, 66% of men responded as concerned or very concerned as compared to 80% of women.
+In a separate survey, when asked about levels of concern about the coronavirus, a higher percentage of women reported being very concerned in comparison to men.
+When asked specifically about access to healthcare services should they contract COVID-19, 66% of men responded as concerned or very concerned in comparison to 80% of women.